Does 360-degree feedback do more harm than good?

-In fact, when people are overloaded with negative feedback, the same same neurophysiologic pathways associated with physical pain are triggered, reported UCLA’s Naomi Eisenberger and Matthew Lieberman collaborated with Kipling Williams of Macquarie University.
+When people are overloaded with negative feedback, neurophysiologic pathways associated with physical pain are triggered, reported UCLA’s Naomi Eisenberger and Matthew Lieberman collaborating with Kipling Williams of Macquarie University.

-Under these circumstances, volunteers reported higher levels of physical pain and demonstrated diminished performance on a cognitively-demanding task, according to University of Hong Kong’s Zhansheng Chen, Williams and Julie Fitness of Macquarie University, and University of New South Wales’s Nicola C. Newton.
+This effect was corroborated when volunteers reported higher levels of physical pain and demonstrated diminished performance on a cognitively-demanding task, in research by Williams, University of Hong Kong’s Zhansheng Chen, Julie Fitness of Macquarie University, and University of New South Wales’s Nicola C. Newton.